pcjunger/academic-website/content/authors/admin/_index.md

 #button for downloading the CV
 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---
 I am an ecologist by heart and trained as an aquatic microbial ecologist.
-At some point I got amazed about the fact that numerous tiny creatures have shaped our planet and still play essential trophic & bigeochemical roles at a global scale.
+At some point I got amazed about the fact that tiny creatures have shaped our planet and still play essential trophic & bigeochemical roles at a global scale.
 Since then I have been broadly interested in investigating the distribution, structure and functioning of aquatic microbial communities.
-I attemp to bring together ecological theory and omics data.
+For that I attempt to bring together ecological theory and omics data.

 I am a PhD student between in the Department of Hydrobiology (UFSCar, Brazil) and the Institut de Ciències del Mar (ICM-CSIC; Barcelona) where I am currently conducting a project on large-scale ecology & biogeography of marine planktonic communities using Metabarcoding, Metagenomics & Single Cell Genomics.